-Under Bonus Points, an operator may earn up to 5 bonus points in each funding period for (a) achievements in assisting clients through joint ventures and (b) contributions in MBDA collaborative efforts (see Appendix B. Performance Measures and Related Definitions, Section B.7. - Performance Bonus).
+Under Bonus Points, an operator may earn up to 5 bonus points in each funding period for (a) achievements in assisting clients through join ventures and (b) contributions in MBDA collaborative efforts (see Section B. Definitions, item #7 Performance Bonus).

 The MBEC is required to utilize, in a good faith effort, all of its resources to achieve the stated goals.
-Should the MBEC exceed its performance requirements prior to the end of a funding period, the MBEC is expected to maintain operations at full strength and continue to provide services and reach greater performance outcomes.
+Should the MBEC exceed its performance requirements prior to the end of a funding year, the MBEC is expected to maintain operations at full strength and continue to provide services and reach greater performance outcomes.

 MBDA views the MBEC as a designated cooperative partner and an envoy to the minority business community.
-Thus, high achievement in any one performance measure, cannot excuse failure to reach other goals as stated in this Announcement.
-Failure to satisfy minimal goals in other performance elements may result in termination of the award notwithstanding high achievement in any particular performance measure.
+Thus, high achievement in any one performance measure, cannot excuse failure to reach other goals as stated in this Announcement and may result in termination of the award.